 Palazzo dei Priori

-From Piazza IV Novembre starts Corso Vannucci, which with its shops and its historic premises represents the center of Perugian social life.
-From Piazza IV Novembre you can choose a direction and stroll along the ancient streets of the city center which now house restaurants, shops, and artisan workshops.
-The most popular streets that cut the historic center in two are Corso Vannucci and via Baglioni which end in the Carducci Gardens from where you can enjoy one of the most fascinating views of the city.
+From Piazza IV Novembre starts Corso Vannucci, which with its shops and historic premises, represents the center of Perugian social life.
+From Piazza IV Novembre, you can choose a direction and stroll along the ancient streets of the city center, which now house restaurants, shops, and artisan workshops.
+The most popular streets that cut the historic center in two are Corso Vannucci and Via Baglioni, which end in the Carducci Gardens, from where you can enjoy one of the most fascinating views of the city.

 The National Gallery of Umbria is located along Corso Vannucci, on the top floors of the Palazzo dei Priori.
 The Gallery hosts one of the richest art heritages in the whole region.
 The works cover a period ranging from the thirteenth to the nineteenth century.
-Among all, masterpieces by Duccio di Buoninsegna, Piero della Francesca, Beato Angelico, Pinturicchio and Perugino stand out.
+Masterpieces by Duccio di Buoninsegna, Piero della Francesca, Beato Angelico, Pinturicchio, and Perugino stand out.

-Rocca Paolina is an ancient fortress built by Antonio da Sangallo il Giovane for Pope Paul III.
-The fortress was a symbol of papal authority until 1860, the year in which it was demolished following its annexation to the Kingdom of Italy.
+Rocca Paolina is an ancient fortress that Antonio da Sangallo il Giovane built for Pope Paul III.
+The fortress symbolized papal authority until 1860 when it was demolished following its annexation to the Kingdom of Italy.
 A section of the retaining walls and the bastion that incorporates Porta Marzia (an ancient Etruscan gate) of that ancient building are visible.